Danielkague/My-portfolio/README.md

 ## Overview

-A modern, responsive portfolio website showcasing Daniel Kague's work as a web designer and software developer.
+A modern, responsive portfolio website showcasing my work as a web designer and software developer.
 The site features a sleek purple-themed design with interactive elements and a comprehensive display of professional information.

 ## Key Features